Gesualdo Lanza: Life

 In 1829 he produced proposals for a Royal Panarmonion Theatre and Pleasure Gardens in King's Cross, London.
 The project was unsuccessful and he was declared bankrupt in 1830.
 His architect, who was also declared bankrupt, was Stephen Geary.

-In 1842 Lanza started singing classes for exposition of his theories at 75 Newman Street; the fee was 15s. for twelve lessons.
-Later the same year he announced a series of lectures, The National School for Singing in Classes, free to the public, and on 5 December 1842 he delivered A Lecture at the Westminster Literary and Scientific Institution illustrative of his new system of Teaching Singing in Classes.
+In 1842 Lanza started singing classes for exposition of his theories at 75 Newman Street; the fee was 15 shillings. for twelve lessons.
+Later the same year he announced a series of lectures, The National School for Singing in Classes, Free to the Public, and on 5 December 1842 he delivered "A Lecture at the Westminster Literary and Scientific Institution illustrative of his new system of Teaching Singing in Classes".
 He died in London on 12 March 1859.
-He was buried on the west side of Highgate Cemetery in a Common Grave.
+He was buried on the west side of Highgate Cemetery in a common grave.

 Works

 Lanza published in London in 1817 the well-regarded Elements of Singing familiarly exemplified.
 His other works included The Elements of Singing in the Italian and English Styles (London, 3 vols., 1809); Sunday Evening Recreations (London, 1840); Guide to System of Singing in Classes (London, 1842).
 He also composed a Stabat Mater, preserved in the library of the Royal College of Music, solfeggi, and songs.
 He collaborated on Henry Rowley Bishop's first work, Angelina.